Authored by the expert who managed and guided the team behind the Germany Property Pack

 What's the vacancy rate for rentals in Frankfurt as of 2026?

-As of early 2026, the vacancy rate for rental properties in Frankfurt is around 2.5 to 3%, meaning the market remains very tight.
+As of 2026, the market-active rental vacancy rate in Frankfurt is probably around 0.7%.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in Frankfurt.